SBV Consulting – Legal Operations and Legal Bid Support

 - Legal Week British Legal Awards 2017: Legal Department of the Year, Commerce & Industry

-My broad range of experience makes me well-positioned to advise in-house legal teams and law firms on both operational aspects of their practice and procurement work.
+Experience: my broad range of experience makes me well-positioned to advise in-house legal teams and law firms on both operational aspects of their practice and procurement work.

 I work with in-house legal teams, law firms and other legal service providers, helping them to understand each other’s needs and work together more successfully and collaboratively.
 I am careful to keep myself up to date with relevant developments in the legal market place to ensure I am well placed to advise you on the most current trends and practices.

-When working for clients, I make sure I understand their preferred ways of working, communication preferences and style – essential, in my view, to making sure the relationship is a success.
+Style: When working for clients, I make sure I understand their preferred ways of working, communication preferences and style – essential, in my view, to making sure the relationship is a success.

 Some of you may be wondering where the idea for the bespectacled Basset Hound came from.
 Let me enlighten you.